 The learning objectives describe what abilities you should be able to show to master, in, or at the end of, the graduation project.
-These are the objectives that the graduation project is assessed on.
-On completion of the project you, and every other student doing the Graduation Project at IDE, should be able to:
+These are the objectives that the graduation project is being assessed on.
+On completion of the project you are expected to be able to:

 - 1. Effectively collect, analyse, integrate and generate knowledge required for the project; - 2.
 Justify your choices with respect to used methods and/or approaches used in the project; - 3.
 Deliver a relevant project result.
 For design output this might mean a persuasive argument for the desirability/feasibility and/or viability of the design.
-For research output this could be originality and/or generalizability; - 4.
-Effectively and thoroughly communicate to, and discuss with, stakeholders involved in the project; - 5.
+For research output this could be originality and/or generalizability;

+- 4. Effectively and thoroughly communicate to, and discuss with, stakeholders involved in the project; - 5.
 Manage a design/research project independently within the given time.